How long do these pizzas take to put together?

 - Let rise in a lightly greased bowl, covered, for 1 to 2 hours, until doubled.

-- Divide the dough in two and roll out into pizza crusts.
+- Divide the dough into three equal pieces and roll out into pizza crusts.

 - Place crust on a tray for freezing.